bchaffin/bchaffin.github.io/topswops/topswops.markdown

 _L(N)_ was known up to _N_=19. _N_=20 seemed doable, and maybe _N_=21 at a stretch -- likely to be around 500 times the effort of _N_=19.
 So my focus was on making the _N_=21 search feasible.

 Doing the basic size-19 search took about 670 CPU-days and confirmed the published result that _L(19)_=221.
-Playing topswops with the best-known 20-card deck puts 20 in the last position after 60 moves, leaving a 19-189 deck.
-So So then I reran the size-19 search with _K_=189, finding all solutions of length 189 and above.

-Then I reran the size-19 search to depth
+Playing topswops with the best-known 20-card deck (length 249) puts 20 in the last position after 60 moves, leaving a 19-189 deck.
+So So then I reran the size-19 search with _K_=189, finding all solutions of length 189 and above, which took about 4 times as long as the original search.
+This found that a size-19 deck with length >= 190 can only appear in a 20-card deck of length <= 242.
+So if I just wanted to find the best size-20 deck, then when 20 is in the last position I could prune assuming that the remaining 19 cards cannot take more than 189 moves -- which is 32 less than _L(19)_=221, a huge improvement.

+But I'm aiming at _N_=21, so I want to run the size-20 search to some greater depth, and I want to choose that depth to minimize the total time for the size-20 and size-21 searches.
+I took a sampling of sub-trees across both searches, and measured the effect of various options on the execution time.
+I settled on running size-20 with _K_=240 (depth of 9), which (the deep size-19 search tells me) can still use 192 as the 19-card pruning threshold, which is 29 less than _L(19)_.
+This then allows the size-21 search to use 249-9=240 as the pruning threshold, which reduces execution time by about 38%.
+Going deeper at size 20 required a much higher pruning threshold, greatly increasing the time for the size-20 search, while giving only modest reduction in the size-21 search.

-## Results
+## Detailed results

-can generate all size-N decks of length at least _L(N)_ - _D_

-reduce our pruning threshold by some depth _D_, and also take

-we can search size-N decks to some depth D (meaning we consider decks of length at least _L(N)_ - _D_) by reducing our pruning threshold by _D_, and also taking each deck with length _L_ > _D_

-will only look for deranged permutations

-which are one less than the maximum length, we find that there is a single length-29 deck (`6 1 5 9 2 7 8 3 4`), which can also only go backward 2 steps when we append a 10.
-So we can tighten the bound for the size-10 search to _L(9)_-2=28.
+The size-20 search took ~7200 CPU-days, only ~10x more than the size-19 search due to the stronger pruning, and found that **_L(20)_=249**.
+The size-21 search took ~XXXXXX CPU-days, and found that **_L(21)_=282**.

+Here is a complete list of optimal decks for all sizes up to 21: